laminlabs/lamin-docs/docs/permissions.md

 Based on an identity provider (Google, GitHub, SSO, OIDC) and a role-based permission system, LaminDB users automatically receive:

-- **Storage access** with federated access tokens for data on AWS.
+- **Storage access** with federated access tokens for managed S3 locations on AWS.
 These tokens are short-lived and thereby minimize attack surface.
 The token's IAM policy is scoped to the storage locations your instance and space roles allow; see [below](#storage-permissions-federated-credentials-and-spaces).
+This storage access control is not enforced for unmanaged buckets, GCP, or local storage.
 - **Database access** with a database connection string associated with a JWT token applying user permissions through Postgres row-level security (RLS).

 (storage-permissions-federated-credentials-and-spaces)=

 ## Storage permissions, federated credentials, and spaces

+This storage access control is enforced only for **managed S3** locations that use federated AWS credentials.
+Unmanaged S3 buckets, GCP, and local storage are not gated this way: callers use whatever credentials or filesystem access they already have.

-Storage access is not a separate role.
+For managed S3, storage access is not a separate role.
 LaminHub derives it from instance and space collaborators, then issues short-lived federated AWS credentials scoped to the storage locations you can access.

 ### How storage inherits permissions